Google Announce New AI Features That Will Monitor Pixels Phones

 The Big G stated the attributes will soon be available from next month on Pixel telephones, with much more Android apparatus to follow.

-Also read: 7 Best AI Music Generator In 2024 (100% Working) Users will then have the ability to quantify their breathing speed by putting their head and upper chest in light of the cellphone’s front-facing camera.
+Also read: How To TikTok Recharge & Buy Coins To Send Gifts?
+(2024 Guide) Users will then have the ability to quantify their breathing speed by putting their head and upper chest in light of the cellphone’s front-facing camera.

 Their heart rate is going to be estimated by placing a finger over the rear-facing lens.
 Users may then choose to store the results in the program to track how they change over time.